 HP ALM Editions

-This tool is available in four editions:
+This tool comes in four editions:

 - HP ALM